Egbetokun’s Exit As IGP: Primate Ayodele Releases New Prophecy on Security Chief Tinubu Would Remove

 Breaking: Tinubu announces appointment of new police IG

-The presidency explained that, in line with the provisions of the Police Act 2020, Tinubu will soon convene a meeting of the Nigeria Police Council to formally consider Disu’s appointment, after which his name will be forwarded to the Senate for confirmation.
+The presidency explained that, in line with the provisions of the Police Act 2020, Tinubu would convene a meeting of the Nigeria Police Council to formally consider Disu’s appointment, after which his name would be forwarded to the Senate for confirmation.

 The statement also reaffirmed the administration’s commitment to enhancing national security, strengthening institutional capacity, and ensuring that the NPF remains professional, accountable, and fully equipped to fulfil its constitutional responsibilities.